Whip: Cat o' nine tails

 The cat o' nine tails is a type of multi-tailed whip that originated as an implement for severe physical punishment, notably in the Royal Navy and Army of the United Kingdom, and also as a judicial punishment in Britain and some other countries.
 The cat is made up of nine knotted thongs of cotton cord, about 2+1⁄2 ft long, designed to lacerate the skin and cause intense pain.
 It traditionally has nine thongs as a result of the manner in which rope is plaited.
 Thinner rope is made from three strands of yarn plaited together, and thicker rope from three strands of thinner rope plaited together.
 To make a cat o' nine tails, a rope is unravelled into three small ropes, each of which is unravelled again.

+Get back whip

+A get back whip is a decorative and traditional braided leather or paracord accessory for motorcycles, hung from handlebars, that serves as a symbol of biker culture, club colors, and can be quickly detached for defense against threats like aggressive dogs or cats, featuring a quick-release snap for emergencies.